 Shibboleth SP (Windows/IIS)

 This Shibboleth SP image runs on a Windows host/kernel and installs Shibboleth SP and Microsoft IIS.
 The image has ASP.NET 4.5 pre-installed; however, you can install PHP or another framework of your choice, and incorporate your application bits on top of this image to build an application-specific image.

-More (and more likely, up-to-date) information about these images can be found on the TIER Package Delivery Wiki page.
+More and up-to-date information about these images can be found on the TIER Package Delivery Wiki page.

 As always, if you need assistance working with any of the TIER images (or the applications themselves), Unicon's IAM team would love to assist you.
 Unicon can also help you set up a DevOps environment that can automate the deployment of these applications when changes are made to your local images' versions, etc. Please reach out and let's talk.